Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-In AreaSearch's latest postcode level ATO data released for financial year 2023, Annandale's median income among taxpayers is $62,147, with an average of $73,461.
+AreaSearch released its latest postcode level ATO data for financial year 2023.
+The median income among taxpayers in Annandale suburb was $62,147, with an average of $73,461.
 This is higher than the national average.
-In comparison, Rest of Qld has a median income of $53,146 and an average of $66,593.
-Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates would be approximately $68,306 (median) and $80,741 (average) as of September 2025.
-According to the 2021 Census, incomes in Annandale rank highly nationally, between the 71st and 80th percentiles for households, families, and individuals.
-Income analysis shows that the majority, 35.5% or 3,057 people, earn between $1,500 - 2,999 weekly.
-Notably, 33.3% earn above $3,000 weekly, indicating prosperity in the area.
-After housing costs, residents retain 89.3% of their income, reflecting strong purchasing power.
+In comparison, Rest of Qld had a median income of $53,146 and an average of $66,593.
+Based on Wage Price Index growth since financial year 2023, current estimates for Annandale would be approximately $68,306 (median) and $80,741 (average) as of September 2025.
+The 2021 Census data shows household, family, and personal incomes in Annandale rank highly nationally, between the 71st and 80th percentiles.
+Income analysis reveals that 35.5% of residents earn within the $1,500 - $2,999 weekly bracket, with a total of 3,057 people.
+This pattern is also seen in the surrounding region where 31.7% occupy this income range.
+Notably, 33.3% of Annandale residents earn above $3,000 weekly.
+After housing costs, residents retain 89.3% of their income, indicating strong purchasing power.
 The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income